 Harappan Religious Life

-The fertility cult was also popular among Harappan people.
+The fertility cult was also popular among the Harappan people.
 The Harappan were Phallus worshipers.
 Nature worship was also practiced by Harappan.
-The natural forces such as trees, water & fire, etc. were worshiped by the people.
+Natural forces such as trees, water & fire, etc. were worshiped by the people.
 People tree found on seals used by Harappan.
 The great bath discovered at Mohenjo-Daro appears to have a religious character.

 Five Altar was discovered at Lothal, Kalibanga & Banawali.
 Animal worship was also practiced.
 Pieces of evidence suggest that bull was worshiped by Harappan.
 Harappan also believed in the religious power of Amulets & Talisman as indicated by the depiction of these on seals.
-Black marks found on seals & figuring of Harappan Civilization indicate that something like oil & fragrance was burnt by Harappa in front of deities to please them.
+Black marks found on seals & figures of the Harappan Civilization indicate that something like oil & fragrance was burnt by Harappa in front of deities to please them.

 The items of common use found from the graves suggest that Harappan believed in the idea of life after death.
 The co-existence of multiple beliefs & practices in Harappan cities indicates that Harappan was tolerant in nature.
 They believed in ideas of peaceful co-existence.
-The high level of the material advance of Harappan civilization indicates that materialistic outlook was dominant in the religious life o Harappan.
+The high level of material advance in Harappan civilization indicates that the materialistic outlook was dominant in the religious life o Harappan.
 They worshiped their deities for material benefits.

-Burial Practices of Harappan Civilization
+Burial Practices of the Harappan Civilization

 The archaeological pieces of evidence suggest that Harappan used 3 main methods to dispose of their dead bodies.
 These were complete burial fractional burial post-cremation (burning) burial.
-In complete burial, dead bodies were placed in the grave on its back in a north-south direction with head in the north.
+In complete burial, dead bodies were placed in the grave on their back in a north-south direction with heads in the north.
 At times coffin was used for burning the dead bodies.
 The evidence of coffin burial was discovered at Harappa.

 At times, males & females were buried together.
 The evidence of such a joint burial was found at Kalibanga & Lothal.
 In fractional burial, the dead body was placed in an open ground to be eaten by wild birds & animals.
 The remains of the bones were buried.
 Evidence of fractional burial was found at Bahawalpur (Sindh).